Getting Started with Twiga#

 )

-1. Feature engineering - builds calendar columns, lag features, rolling windows, etc. from data_config.
+1. Feature engineering — builds calendar columns, lag features, rolling statistics.

 forecaster.fit(train_df=train_df, val_df=val_df)

-evaluate_point_forecast() runs the rolling-window CV on test_df using the schedule from ForecasterConfig and returns two DataFrames:
+evaluate_point_forecast() runs the rolling-window CV on test_df using the schedule from ExperimentConfig (default: one-month expanding windows).

 pred, metric = forecaster.evaluate_point_forecast(test_df=test_df, ensemble_strategy="mean")